 We shouldn’t cut any women out of the narrative.

-I believe there is room for all of us.
+There is room for all of us.
 Anyone who wants to share their story absolutely should.
 We are all better when we work hard to understand one another.
 It makes the world feel smaller in the best way.
 Cozier.
 Safer.
 Being able to say, “Girl, same,” is important.
 I am not suggesting anyone should be silenced.

-It’s just that until these beauty ideals die a fiery death, (One day!
-Fingers crossed!) finding places where people choose to view your body in a positive way will always be more of a struggle for people who exist outside the conventional standards of beauty.
+It’s just that until these beauty ideals die a fiery death (One day!
+Fingers crossed!), finding places where people choose to view your body in a positive way will always be more of a struggle for people who exist outside the conventional standards of beauty.